-A well-seasoned storyteller who was well-read and loquacious, Most was able to describe in excruciating detail the heroic plight of a “warranted championship team” that even malevolent referees and hooligan thugs couldn’t conquer.
-As one Boston sportswriter once commented, “Johnny didn’t broadcasting a basketball game.
+A well-seasoned storyteller who was well-read and loquacious Most often described in excruciating detail the heroic plight of a “warranted championship team” that even malevolent referees and hooligan thugs couldn’t conquer.
+As one Boston sportswriter once commented, “Johnny didn’t broadcast a basketball game.
 He thought he was narrating The Passion Play.”
 When he died, sports broadcasting homerism in extremis died with him.

 Amidst Buick-sized rats, plastic beer cups, and drunken louts, his grating voice and discriminating commentary became a welcomed adhesive for legions of Celtic fans in what might have been the most flourishing Off-Broadway production in history.
 There were very few critics; nearly every Bostonian seemed to warm to his antics like a warm southerly breeze.
 An uncompromising original, Johnny Most made even the most irrelevant game in November seem important.